 2. Establishment of a backup system and contingency plan.
 The project owner or the department assigned to maintain the Company's information system must establish an appropriate backup information system to be in a ready-to-use condition by selecting critical information systems and establishing a contingency plan in the event that electronic processing is not possible, in order to ensure the continued availability of information.
 The contingency plan must be updated to be appropriate and consistent with operational use.
-The duties and responsibilities of personnel responsible for the information system, backup information system, and contingency planning in the event that electronic processing is not possible must be defined.
-The information system, backup system, and contingency plan must be tested regularly for readiness.
+The duties and responsibilities of personnel responsible for the information system, backup information system, and contingency plan must be tested regularly for readiness.